Pakistan Resolution 1940

 Pakistan Movement from 1857 to 1947

-Nationalism
+Hindu Muslim Nationalism

-Nationalism has been one of the most influential of the various doctrinal constellations that vied for man's loyalties since the erosion of traditional religion despite protean local variations.
-It has reappeared as a consistent set of demands and beliefs and social arrangements.
+Nationalism has been one of the most influential of various doctrinal constellations that vied for man's loyalties since the erosion of traditional religion despite protean local variations.
+It has reappeared as a consistent set of demands beliefs and social arrangements.
 Nationalism is a distinct ideological variety of social and political movements.
 Nationalism represents a man's state of mind or national consciousness of recent origin among the majority of people.
 In short, the core of nationalist doctrine is as under:

 • That humanity is naturally divided into nations.